Preserving the Flora and Fauna at Iguassu

-One perspective on the Iguassu Falls.
+One view of the magical Iguassu Falls.

 Waterfalls are roaring all around me.
 Vapor from the water is constantly rising.
 A rainbow emerges in between the rays of sun and the water clouds.
 Surrounded by an emerald-green forest and a clear azure sky, I observe birds swooping down towards the falls.
 Vencejos, these birds are called.
 They are unique to the Iguassu Falls.

 It‘s impossible to capture in words the sensation one experiences standing on the Devil’s Throat, the most spectacular part of the Iguassu Falls.
 150 meters long and 80 meters high, the Devil’s Throat is located on the Argentinean side of the Falls.
 Here, completely enveloped by the spectacle of the falling water, one experiences a powerful sense of the wonders of nature.